geotools/geotools/docs/developer/guide/conventions/code/style.rst

 * Use \@author tags to credit individuals involved, you can credit their organisation in brackets
 * Use \@since to list the version number in which the interface first appeared
 * Update \@version annotation if the interface is ever modified
+* If you would like to include any diagrams or pictures please add them to a *doc-files* folder.
+  (This is a reminder of normal javadoc convention).
 * We have a custom \@source annotation to help our javadocs look pretty (and reference the appropraite module).